koloyyee/koloyyee/README.md

 ### Hi there 👋
-I am a Java ☕️ and TypeScript🟦 developer and I Like raw SQL!
+I am a Java ☕️, Spring Boot 🍃 and TypeScriptʦ, React⚛️ developer and I Like raw SQL!
-I am Passionate about Data, Backend, Performance!
+Passionate about Data and tech in Hospitality.
-Always found it fun to process data, building SaaS products, and becoming a Data engineer is my goal.
+Always found it fun to process data, and build SaaS products.

 ### Who Am I?
 - 🌱 Currently learning Spring boot React Data & Structures & Algorithm